MicroEJ/docs/overview.rst

 MicroEJ SDK provides tools based on Eclipse to develop software applications for MicroEJ-ready devices.
-MicroEJ SDK allows application developers to write MicroEJ applications and run them on a virtual (simulated) or real device.
+MicroEJ SDK allows application developers to write MicroEJ Applications and run them on a virtual (simulated) or real device.

 This document is a step-by-step introduction to application development